 A startling fact, 1 in 13 Americans develop PTSD according to the Sidran Institute.
 In fact, 20% of Americans, who experience trauma end up developing PTSD in their lifetime (The British Journal of Psychiatry).
 Many individuals that are currently living with PTSD have symptoms that are chronic in nature and considered severe.

 It’s estimated that half of all individuals will end up being exposed to a traumatic event during their life.
 This means that treatment for trauma is overwhelmingly necessary to help people understand and absorb the experience before it manifests into something worse.
-Finding the right treatment to work through trauma disorders can help you recover and live a much more fulfilling life.
+Finding the right mental health treatment programs in Orange County to work through trauma disorders can help you recover and live a much more fulfilling life.

 The American Psychiatric Association (APA) defines trauma as “an emotional wound or shock that creates lasting negative effects”.
 Basically, trauma is an emotional reaction to a stressful event or situation that causes you to lose your sense of security.
 Trauma is always thought of in reference to traumatic experiences, however, trauma can occur as a result of anything that causes a person to feel like there is a direct threat to their safety.